Is An Ice Rink Operator Responsible For A Collision Between Patrons?

 Speak with a Florida Personal Injury Lawyer Today

 Anytime that someone else’s negligence has caused you injury, it is important to act promptly to assert your legal rights.
 An experienced Boca Raton personal injury attorney can review your case and advise you on the best way to move forward with a potential claim.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.